crf199274/mcu/esp32/libraries/WiFiEspAT/README.md

 ## Getting started

-* Put AT firmware version 1.7 or higher into the ESP you want to use with the WiFiEspAT library.
+* Put AT firmware a supported version of the AT firmware into the ESP you want to use with the WiFiEspAT library.
 Make sure the firmware is working and returning OK to test command "AT".

 * Wire the ESP module to Serial1 of your Arduino.
 Wire RX to TX.
 If your Arduino doesn't have Serial1, wire the ESP module to pins 6 as RX and 7 as TX for SoftwareSerial.

-* For AT firmware version 2.1.0 or higher open in the folder of the library the file src/utility/EspAtDrvTypes.h in a text editor and comment out the line `#define WIFIESPAT1` like this `//#define WIFIESPAT1`
+* For AT firmware version 2.4.0 or higher open in the folder of the library the file src/utility/EspAtDrvTypes.h in a text editor and comment out the line `#define WIFIESPAT1` like this `//#define WIFIESPAT1`

 * If you use SoftwareSerial run the ChangeATBaudRate sketch from WiFiEspAT/Tools section in IDE Examples menu.
 If the sketch ends with "Communication with WiFi module failed!" check the wiring.